fatih/structs/README.md

 # Structure [![GoDoc](https://godoc.org/github.com/fatih/structure?status.svg)](http://godoc.org/github.com/fatih/structure) [![Build Status](https://travis-ci.org/fatih/structure.svg)](https://travis-ci.org/fatih/structure)

 Structure contains various utilities to work with Go (Golang) structs.
+It was initially used by me to convert a struct into a `map[string]interface{}`.
+With time I've added other high level functions for structs.
+It's basically a high level package based on primitives from the reflect package.
+Feel free to add new high level functions or improve the existing code.

 ## Install